hashicorp/terraform/website/source/docs/providers/aws/r/ecs_task_definition.html.markdown

 * `name` - (Required) The name of the volume.
 This name is referenced in the `sourceVolume` parameter of container definition in the `mountPoints` section.
-* `host_path` - (Required) The path on the host container instance that is presented to the container.
+* `host_path` - (Optional) The path on the host container instance that is presented to the container.
+If not set, ECS will create a nonpersistent data volume that starts empty and is deleted after the task has finished.

 ## Attributes Reference